Marine Animal Ecology (MAE)

 MSc Thesis Marine Animal Ecology MAE80436

-Compulsory unless your study adviser indicates differently:
+Compulsory unless your study adviser indicates differently

-Chemical Processes in Soil, Water, Atmosphere SOC22306
+Chemical Process in Soil, Water, Atmosphere SOC22306

 In order to prepare well for your thesis track, you can additionally choose supporting courses.
 These courses focus, for example, on quantitative and data sciences or laboratory skills.
 You can find the exact list in the study handbook at the section “Restricted Optionals (2) in Common part”.